sublimetext-io/docs.sublimetext.io/docs/reference/package-control/submitting.md

   and how to use it.
 - We strongly advise against adding features to the context menu in most cases, because space in this menu is very limited.
+  In any case,
-  In any case features should apply to the specific context, their visibility should be conditional, and preferably configurable.
+  features should apply to the specific context, their visibility should be conditional, and preferably configurable.
 - We strongly advice against adding keybindings by default.